-Author has written 6 stories for Naruto, Sailor Moon, Mass Effect, Destiny, and Evangelion.
+Author has written 7 stories for Naruto, Sailor Moon, Mass Effect, Destiny, Evangelion, and Rick and Morty.

 Aberron enjoys stories about Mass Effect, Ranma, Tenchi Muyo, Robotech, Worm, and Evangelion.